GodotVR/godot-xr-tools/_docs/movement/turn.md

 ## Setup
-The turn movement is implemented as a movement scene that needs to be added to the ARVROrigin node.
+The turn movement is implemented as a movement scene that needs to be added to the controller node whose input we are using.
 This will add a PlayerBody if necessary.

 The following shows a player configuration including turning:
 ![Turn Movement Setup]({{ site.url }}/assets/img/turn/turn_setup.png)